Aratus pisonii: Distribution and habitat

 The mangrove tree crab is found in tropical and semitropical regions along the coasts of North, Central, and South America.
 On the Atlantic side, its range extends from Florida to northern Brazil, including the whole Caribbean region.
-On the Pacific side, it occurs from Nicaragua to Peru.
 It lives primarily on the red mangrove Rhizophora mangle, but is also commonly seen on the white mangrove Laguncularia racemosa and the black mangrove Avicennia germinans, ascending the trees when the tide rises and descending to the exposed mud when the tide goes down.

 Ecology

 The mangrove tree crab is an omnivore, though the greatest part of its diet is the leaves of the mangrove trees on which it lives.
 It consumes the epidermis of the leaves and characteristic scraping marks show where it has fed.
 Even where this crab is uncommon, its consumption may constitute over 90% of the herbivory of mangrove leaves.
 It also eats organic debris and algae, and opportunistically feeds on carrion and small invertebrates including polychaete worms, nematodes, and foraminiferans.
 They also feed on the decaying tissues of the mangrove roots and on the feces of others of its species.
 In feeding trials, this crab was found to prefer animal food over plant food.
 This is unsurprising considering that mangrove leaves are of poor nutritional value, but what is surprising is the high proportion of leaf matter in the crabs' diet.
 This may be a response to the greater risk of predation in the water than in the canopy.

 The mangrove tree crab is preyed on by birds, terrestrial mammals, and larger crabs.
 It is efficient at evading potential predators, as it can scuttle along branches at the rate of 1 m/sec and can leap to safety in the water below, but there it may become the victim of a predatory fish.